-How tank water heaters work
+How tank water heater work

 Tank water heaters store between 20 to 120 gallons of water kept heated most often by natural gas or electric.
 Which is right for you